 - By bike and electric bike: a good option for the sportiest, even though, again, some roads are quite bumpy.

 - By Segway: Short tours are organized around the islands attractions, such as the salt pans and Ta’Cenc cliffs.
 A fun family activity!

-If you’d rather visit Gozo on a one-day organized tour, I recommend you the following one.
 You’ll visit most of the points of interest mentioned in this article, including Victoria city and Ggantija temples.